c9a7f815a92fdb82d9b7d52d4294ca0f3e29ea/security_for_maoists/README.md

 	- your passcode is long and hard to guess
 	- you generally maintain physical control over your device and do not loan it to people you do not trust.

+Overall, smartphones are concretely useful devices that can be a huge asset when organizing.
+However, we should be clear about their limitations as platforms for secure communication, and we should be looking to minimize our reliance on them.
+At a certain point, if we're successful in our aims, it will likely be necessary to cease using them altogether.
+We are not at that point now, so currently we just need to be realistic about their advantages and limitations and use them accordingly.

+### Computers